twdkeule/pyping/README.rst

 Pyping
 ======

 A pure python ping implementation using raw sockets.
+Developed and tested for python3.

 Note that ICMP messages can only be sent from processes running as root (in Windows, you must run this script as 'Administrator').